sourcegraph/scip-clang/docs/CrossRepo.md

 will be treated as belonging to `package1`'s `v1` version.

 If one package root is a prefix of another, package information is assigned based on the longest match.
+For example, if you're using git submodules, then packages in subdirectories will be recognized correctly if there is a package map entry pointing to the subdirectory.

 For cross-repository navigation to work,
 `package1` must also be indexed with the same version information: